 Based on the above analysis, managers can now clearly explain the sales goals to the respective members of their sales teams and work with them on plans to (i) grow existing accounts with an emphasis on those noted as high potential and (ii) sell into new accounts.

-Ultimately, sales managers need to take the lead in getting their team to analyze the account base and develop a plan to achieve the sales goal.
+Ultimately, sales managers need to take the lead in getting their team to analyze the account base and develop a plan to achieve the annual sales goal.
 By taking the time to develop a plan, the manager not only improves the likelihood of success but also builds confidence with the sales team and senior leadership.